 By Brett Merz, senior vice president, KBS

 The portfolio of KBS, which has long been investing in these markets, currently contains 16 office assets in these cities, and we continue to evaluate opportunities to acquire more that align with our investment strategy.

-Residents are moving to these markets in search of a more affordable quality of life, which is aided by the absence of a state income tax, and companies are seeking office space in a region with business-friendly tax policies.
+Residents are moving to these markets in search of a more affordable quality of life, which is aided by the absence of a state income tax.
+In addition, companies are seeking office space in a region with business-friendly tax policies.

 Austin, in particular, continues to lead in growth.
-According to the U.S. Census Bureau, the state capital led the country in population growth from 2020 to 2021 stimulated by the booming tech industry.
-In fact, in 2020 this city successfully attracted notable household names such as Oracle and Tesla despite pandemic-induced uncertainties.
+According to the U.S. Census Bureau, the state capital led the country in population growth from 2020 to 2021, stimulated by the booming tech industry.
+In fact, in 2020 this city successfully attracted notable household names such as Oracle and Tesla, despite pandemic-induced uncertainties.

 Not far behind Austin are DFW, San Antonio and Houston.
-These four markets offer a diverse talent pool for businesses, as well as opportunities for employees in a variety of industries.
+These four markets offer diverse talent pools for businesses, as well as opportunities for employees in a variety of industries.
 For example, the DFW metroplex is popular with financial services companies, while Houston and San Antonio respectively appeal to other

 In Texas, as in other markets, the office sector will see this play out via amenities that address the well-being of tenants, property management staff and visitors.

-To this end, KBS recently embarked on a mission to ensure tenants had access to high-quality indoor air.
+To this end, KBS recently embarked on a mission to ensure that tenants had access to high-quality indoor air.
 We were able to verify more than 14 million square feet of Class A office space in our portfolio in less than a year with the UL Verified Healthy Building Mark for Indoor Air as part of this key health and wellness initiative.

-The office sector will benefit from this growth as the state’s top markets consistently outpace the national average for return to office in the first half of 2022, as data from security firm Kastle Systems has repeatedly shown.
+The office sector will ultimately benefit from this growth as the state’s top markets consistently outpace the national average with regard to returning to the office in the first half of 2022, as data from security firm Kastle Systems has repeatedly shown.

-As the market continues to expand with companies like Wells Fargo planning a new regional campus with 800,00 square feet of office space in Irving and Goldman Sachs bringing 5,000 jobs to the state, interest in and deal volume for Texas office assets is likely to increase over the next 18 months.
+As the market continues to expand with companies like Wells Fargo planning a new regional campus with approximately 800,000 square feet of office space in Irving and Goldman Sachs bringing 5,000 jobs to the state, interest in and deal volume for Texas office assets is likely to increase over the next 18 months.